d-bl/MAE-gf/docs/counting-snow/index.md

 and look up the number in this list to identify the family.

 **A Python [script](permutations.py)** renders permutations of pairs changing positions and filter reflections.
-You can run (and modify) a script with various offline and online environments such as [online-python.com](https://www.online-python.com/) The output of the scripts is hacked into SVG documents mentioned/shown on this page.
+You can run (and modify) the script with various offline and online environments such as [online-python.com](https://www.online-python.com/) The output of the scripts is hacked into SVG documents mentioned/shown on this page.
 The numbers show the order of the pairs at the end.
 Those marked with a `*` and/or `+` have an internal reflection.